Many of us will spend large amounts of time - and no small amount of money - to make sure our devices are at peak performance for our vaping needs.

 Water of this temperature will absolutely destroy vaping components, threatening to crack the tank whilst ruining connector threads and coils.

-For the same reason don’t be tempted to soak your components overnight, in water or in alcohol, as leaving them for longer than a few hours can potentially cause degradation.
+For the same reason don’t be tempted to soak your components overnight, as leaving them for longer than a few hours can cause gradual damage.

 When you’re scrubbing out your device with a toothbrush, take extra care around those delicate elements of your device.
 This means the coil, the thread, and any areas where your components screw or click into each other.